fivance/WinFix/README.md

 ## 📖 About

-WinFix is a comprehensive PowerShell script that automates post-installation on Windows systems geared towards sysadmins and power users.
+WinFix is a comprehensive PowerShell script that automates post-installation on Windows systems geared towards sysadmins, power users and anyone wanting clean, optimised and streamlined Windows experience.

-Developed on Windows 11 and tested across several setups, it's meant to reproduce ideal system setup.
+It's meant to reproduce ideal system setup.
 Hardened, minimal, performant.

 > ⚙️ Note: This script is under active development — not production-grade yet.
 Treat it as a strong baseline and expect regular improvements.